StephenNneji/RAT-Docs/source/tutorial/chapter2.rst

 The substrate roughness is a protected parameter in all cases (it defines the Fresnel roughness) and cannot be renamed or deleted.
 Its values can be set to any numerical values however.

-To add a parameter, you can use the **addParam** method, either by just specifying a name, in which case the parameter takes on default values, or by specifying the whole parameter at once (note the Matlab cell array curly brackets syntax for the latter):
+To add a parameter, you can just specify a name, in which case the parameter takes on default values, or specify the whole parameter at once:

 .. tab-set-code::
     .. code-block:: Matlab